gauravmm/printer-config-saxon/README.md

          5. "Enable Status LED" and `!PC13`
       2. Run `make` to compile the firmware.
       3. Flash it
+         1. Disconnect from the CAN cable.
+         2. Connect a jumper to the DFU override port.
+         3. Connect to USB.
+Run `lsusb` and check for DFU Mode.
+         4. Flash with `sudo dfu-util -a 0 -D ~/katapult/out/katapult.bin --dfuse-address x08000000:force:mass-erase:leave -d 0483:df11`
+         5. Disconnect from USB, connect to CAN.
+      4. Check connectivity with `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0`.
+         1. Update `printer.cfg` with the UUID reported by the command.

    3. Compile firmware for the [Mellow FLY SHT-42](https://mellow-3d.github.io/fly-sht42_klipper_can.html).
       1. From the `klipper` folder, run `make menuconfig`.